 Pediatric Simulation Group at the Montreal Children's Hospital

 Medical education is the cornerstone of improving patient care.
 With increasing complexity of patient care, and increasing demands on healthcare providers, medical educators require new and innovative methods to engage learners.
 Simulation has become an integral part of many medical curricula and has been demonstrated to improve patient safety, staff safety and ultimately improve patient care outcomes.

-The Institute of Pediatrics Simulation (IPS) is a visionary team of health care professionals with the following vision and mission.
+The Centre for Pediatric Simulation is a visionary team of health care professionals with the following vision and mission.

 Vision: Improving patient care, one simulation at a time.